Offensive-Panda/WPM-MAJIC-ENTRY-POINT-INJECTION/README.md

 # WPM-MAJIC-ENTRY-POINT-INJECTION
 This exploit is utilising AddressOfEntryPoint of process which is RX and using WriteProcessMemory internal magic to change the permission and write the shellcode.
-Exploit using direct syscalls to bypass user-mode hooking of AV/EDRs.
+Exploit also using direct syscalls to bypass user-mode hooking of AV/EDRs.
 This technique is avoiding the usage of VirtualAlloc, VirtualProtect APIs directly inside the code.
 The working of VirtualProtect will be covered by WPM magic.

 ## WORKING FLOW